materialsproject/mapidoc/README.md

 Try to minimize the scope of the properties you are requesting.
-For example, if you are only interested in the XRD pattern for Cu K<sub>&#945;</sub>, do not just use `properties=["xrd"]` which will fetch the computed XRD patterns for all radiations.
-This results in a large data transfer and slow queries.
+For example, if you are only interested in the XRD pattern for Cu K<sub>&#945;</sub>, do not just use `properties=["xrd"]` which will fetch the computed XRD patterns for all wavelengths.
+This results in a larger data transfer and slow queries.
 Instead, use `properties=["xrd.Cu"]`.

 # Searching for properties